I am interested in

 The campaign based around our triads is part of the helvetia 20.20 corporate strategy.
 It illustrates our most important goal: to offer you simple solutions.

-A glance back at the past
+A glance back at the past:

+Helvetia has been around since 1858.
+The product of mergers between various Swiss and foreign insurance companies, we have grown into a successful European insurance group.
 Over the course of our history, we have repeatedly faced new challenges.
 Thanks to a good balance between security and entrepreneurial freedom, we remained true to ourselves.
 We built on our success and strengthened our reputation.
 In everyday life people normally look ahead to the future.
-But we are also entitled to take pride in our past: In our anniversary publication you will find voices and thoughts on the first 150 years of Helvetia.

 2017 Launch of the new brand campaign.